modidimple/Capital-Bikeshare-Data-Analysis/README.md

 **Limitation**

 - The data under study was small i.e only four months.
-So, the predicHon may not be
+So, the prediction may not be
 - The analysis was based on a small dataset, covering only four months.
 Consequently, the predictions may not be highly accurate.
 - The analysis focused primarily on weather patterns, and other uncertainties were not considered.
 - The suggested bike rebalancing is a basic approach, and additional factors such as demand variations throughout the day and sudden weather changes should be taken into account for more - precise and dynamic rebalancing strategies.